Destination West!

 Picture

-The morning hours are best for spotting wildlife at Lake Mead and for Bighorn Sheep, the earlier the better.
+The early morning hours are best for spotting wildlife at Lake Mead.
+For Bighorn Sheep, the earlier the better.
 On the opposite extreme, wild horses tend to set their own watering schedule, especially if they are loners.
-Unlike what many of the exciting wild horse documentaries depict, wild horses are naturally lazy, so they will usually choose the smoothest terrain to traverse while slowly moving to conserve energy.
-The stretch of Northshore Road between Red Rocks and the north entrance gate has many grassy flatlands and wide dry washes with a gradual slope to the water, so this area is a good place to keep an eye out for wild horses.
+Unlike what many of the exciting wild horse documentaries depict, wild horses are naturally lazy and they will usually choose the smoothest terrain to traverse while moving slow to conserve energy.
+The stretch of Northshore Road between Red Rocks and the north entrance gate has many grassy flatlands where wild horses graze.
+The wide dry washes in this area gradually slope downhill to the lake water, so this area definitely is a good place to keep an eye out for wild horses.

 Going to a destination with high expectations of seeing wild horses will usually result in a let down, so it is best to use the blind luck approach.
 The same can be said for staking out an area for hours upon hours, because if the wild horses are not already there, they will likely not be around anytime soon.
 Sheer luck is what it takes to spot wild horses at Lake Mead and the best way to accomplish this is to drive slow on the north section of Northshore Road.
 In fact, that is how I captured the wild horse photos for this article.
 For this reason, be sure to rub the lucky charm before setting sail and stop often to take a look around for wild horses in the wide open spaces!